wp-plugins/twitter-facebook-google-plusone-share/readme.txt

 [Plugin Home Page](http://www.searchtechword.com/2011/06/wordpress-plugin-add-twitter-facebook-google-plus-one-share)
 <br />
 <br />
-This plugin is the most efficient way to integrate the important social share buttons like twitter, facebook like, google +1 (plus one) and stumbleupon in three different position and styles.
+This plugin is the most efficient way to integrate the important social share buttons like twitter, facebook like, google +1 (plus one), LinkedIn and stumbleupon in three different position and styles.

 * Automatically display the social share buttons Above the post, below the post, both above and below or floating left side of post.